-Asparagus is the herald of spring and spring is the only time it’s remotely affordable.
-I planted some last year and and am hoping to have a crop once the roots set down well.
+Asparagus is the herald of spring and it’s at its best in the spring.
 Here is one of our family’s favorite spring recipes.
 Serve it nice and cold with roast chicken and buttered carrots or feature it as the main dish.
 It’s also great the next day.

 - 1 to 1 1/2 cups cooked brown rice